TyeMcQueen/tools-gcp/doc/gcp2prom/README.md

 # gcp2prom

 The gcp2prom daemon exports GCP metrics (formerly "StackDriver Monitoring") so that they can be scraped by Prometheus.

+## Compared to StackDriver Exporter

-This is similar to https://github.com/prometheus-community/stackdriver_exporter but with the following improvements:
+This is similar to
+https://github.com/prometheus-community/stackdriver_exporter but with the following improvements: